 Q - Will there be additional orientations offered to accommodate the varying start dates of course sections?

 A - Yes.
-Orientation and registration will be held on May 7 and June 5.
+Orientation and registration will be held on May 6.
 Any student that cannot attend either date will be able to register for summer classes during a "see blue" U orientation.

 Housing and Dining Questions